Şemdinli

-The town is populated by Kurds of the Humaru and Zerzan tribes and moreover of mixed tribal and non-tribal origin.
+The town is populated by Kurds of the Humaru and Zerzan Kurdish tribes and moreover of mixed tribal and non-tribal origin.

 Neighborhoods

 Şemdinli is divided into the five neighborhoods of Beşevler, Karşıyaka, Moda, Yayla and Yeni.

 Kurdish-Turkish conflict

 Conflict between the PKK and the Turkish state forces

 A bomb exploded in Şemdinli town centre on November 1, 2005.
 It was officially attributed to the Kurdistan Workers' Party (PKK), an armed Kurdish militant group.
 On November 9 one man was killed in a grenade attack on a local bookshop.
 The suspects of this attack, however, were caught in the act by bystanders.
 They were said to be members of a Turkish Gendarmerie unit, JITEM.
 The resulting investigation developed into a major political issue in Turkey in the first half of 2006.
 After a lengthy legal process the three suspects were eventually sentenced to 39 years.

 Investigations concerning the Şemdinli bombing trial were blocked by the military, and all the judges and prosecutor associated with the Şemdinli bookshop bombing case transferred from Van to other cities following a June 2007 decree.